steffeki/Sorting-Hat-2017/README.md

 In this section, it is important to not only discuss the hardware used, but also the aesthetic choices made while constructing the Sorting Hat because for a project like this, appearance is paramount.

 Step 1: You will need to construct the basic shape of the hat.
 This can be done using poster board and foam board.
-(a) Create the cone out of the poster board.
+* Create the cone out of the poster board.
-(b) Draw the appearance of the Sorting Hat on it.
+* Draw the appearance of the Sorting Hat on it.
-(c) Cut the cone into three separate pieces at the mouth, the eyes, and at the top.
+* Cut the cone into three separate pieces at the mouth, the eyes, and at the top.
-(d) Using the foam board, create surfaces to place at the bottom and top of all three pieces (with the exception of the bottom of the hat).
+* Using the foam board, create surfaces to place at the bottom and top of all three pieces (with the exception of the bottom of the hat).
-(e) Once these surfaces have been added to the hat, use some sort of fabric to glue the back of all three pieces together, creating a single piece.
+* Once these surfaces have been added to the hat, use some sort of fabric to glue the back of all three pieces together, creating a single piece.

 This is what your hat should look like by the end of this step: